bablokb/nerd-alarmclock/README.md

   - **next**: the bleeding-edge development version with new features, but possibly unstable

+### next / work in progress ###

+Planned features:

+  - control the clock using an IR remote
+  - use the LED-strip as a lamp

 ### stable_v2 / Dec 08, 2017 ###

 Besides fixing some minor bugs, this version adds the following features: